jhpoelen/obi-genbank/symbiota-support-hub-2023-09-11.md

 It make me think of a proverb I first encountered as a 6 year old, and found inspirational only later in life:

-> "Everybody want to go back to nature, but nobody want to walk."
+> "Everybody want to go back to nature, but nobody wants to walk."

 which can be reworded in terms of the digital extended specimen: